 How Much Coffee is Too Much?
 The Truth about Caffeine May Surprise You

-How much coffee is too much coffee? is there a thing as too much coffee?
-Look – there are several undeniable health benefits linked to daily coffee consumption, and every day its seems scientists gather more hard evidence to strengthen the case.
+How much coffee is too much coffee?
+Is there such a thing as too much coffee?
+Look – there are several undeniable health benefits linked to daily coffee consumption, and every day it seems scientists gather more hard evidence to strengthen the case.

 On average, if you drink the following cups of coffee (black, no milk, no cream, no sugar) per day you’ll also benefit from:

 - 35% lower risk of developing type 2 diabetes from 6 to 7 cups.

 - 20% lower risk of being hospitalized for arrhythmia or strokes from 1 to 3 cups.